 “We’re part of a social media generation, so we [want to] look good on social media.
 When we post a picture… It’s so we get likes on our Instagram.
 We actually aren’t genuinely as caring as millennials were.
 We still have that social change aspect to us, but at the same time if that photo can make us look good on social media… I would say it’s about validation.”

-What Can Brands Do?
+What Can Brands Do for Generation Z?

 Navigating the Gen Z consumer space may seem like a lot to take on, but luckily millennials have been priming you for the last few years.
 Just like millennial consumers, Gen Z expects an omnipresent approach to their shopping experience.
 Nearly 90 percent of teens ages 13 to 17 have or have access to a desktop or laptop computer, and 58% of teens have or have access to a tablet computer (Pew Research Center).
 Their interaction doesn’t end online either; many Gen Zers will research a brand or a product online, then visit a retail store to make a purchase.